decentdao/fractal-docs/user-guides/user-guides/multisig-dao/interacting-with-a-dao/execute-a-proposal.md

 If the DAO is a subDAO, there are some stipulations around if/when a proposal can be executed.

-See [RootDAO proposal lifecycle](../proposal-lifecycle/root-dao-proposal-lifecycle.md) and [subDAO proposal lifecycle](../proposal-lifecycle/sub-dao-proposal-lifecycle.md) for more information on the lifecycle of a proposal.
+See [rootDAO proposal lifecycle](../proposal-lifecycle/root-dao-proposal-lifecycle.md) and [subDAO proposal lifecycle](../proposal-lifecycle/sub-dao-proposal-lifecycle.md) for more information on the lifecycle of a proposal.

-## Parent/RootDAO
+## parent/rootDAO
 **For DAOs that are *not* subDAOs (have no parents)**, to execute a passed proposal:

 1. Visit the proposal that you would like to execute.